 Details of how to apply for financial assistance if you are eligible.

 Information about the qualifications that you can achieve at the Institute.
-You might also like to look in the FAQ section.

 Our policies on equal opportunity, client responsibility, data retention and protection and safety.